Ever felt like your kindness is being taken for granted, especially by someone who seems a bit self-centred?

 5. They use your empathy against you.

-Narcissists are skilled at recognizing and exploiting your empathy.
+Narcissists are skilled at recognising and exploiting your empathy.
 They might share sob stories or exaggerate their problems to gain your sympathy and support.
 Once they’ve got you hooked, they’ll use your empathy to manipulate you into doing things for them or excusing their bad behaviour.

 6. They make promises they don’t intend to keep.